Floating-point arithmetic: History

 Leonardo Torres Quevedo, in 1914, published an analysis of floating point based on the analytical engine.

 In 1914, the Spanish engineer Leonardo Torres Quevedo published Essays on Automatics, where he designed a special-purpose electromechanical calculator based on Charles Babbage's analytical engine and described a way to store floating-point numbers in a consistent manner.
-He stated that numbers will be stored in exponential format as n × 10$^m$, and offered three rules by which consistent manipulation of floating-point numbers by machines could be implemented.
+He stated that numbers will be stored in exponential format as $n \times 10^m$, and offered three rules by which consistent manipulation of floating-point numbers by machines could be implemented.
 For Torres, "n will always be the same number of digits (e.g. six), the first digit of n will be of order of tenths, the second of hundredths, etc, and one will write each quantity in the form: n; m."
 The format he proposed shows the need for a fixed-sized significand as is presently used for floating-point data, fixing the location of the decimal point in the significand so that each representation was unique, and how to format such numbers by specifying a syntax to be used that could be entered through a typewriter, as was the case of his Electromechanical Arithmometer in 1920.